 The Navy Rate

-In the Navy, rates identify Sailors occupationally by pay grades E-1 through E-9 and they reflect levels of aptitude, training, experience, knowledge, skill, and responsibility.
+In the Navy, rates identify enlisted Sailors occupationally by pay grades E-1 through E-9 and reflect levels of aptitude, training, experience, knowledge, skill, and responsibility.
 Enlisted rates are divided into three groups: general rates (E-1 through E-3 apprenticeships), Petty Officers (E-4 through E-6), and Chief Petty Officers (E-7 through E-9).